akleinloog/website/content/post/microk8s-kubernetes/index.md

 ```
 For more info on Multipass, check the [docs](https://multipass.run/docs).

-### Create Ubuntu VM
+### Create an Ubuntu VM

-TIme to create our first Ubuntu VM to install MicroK8s on
+TIme to create an Ubuntu VM to install MicroK8s on.
+Let's give it some resources as well.

 ```bash
 multipass launch --name k8s-master --cpus 4 --mem 16G --disk 50G